Tyler Wotherspoon: Professional

-The Calgary Flames had selected Wotherspoon with their second-round pick, 57th overall, at the 2011 National Hockey League (NHL) Entry Draft.
-Flames Special Assistant to the General Manager Craig Conroy described Wotherspoon as a player whose qualities often go unnoticed: "If you're a stay-at-home defenceman that can join the rush, make the good first pass, doesn't get beat one-on-one, very sound, it doesn’t stand out."
+Selected by the Calgary Flames with their second-round pick (57th overall) during the 2011 National Hockey League (NHL) entry draft, Flames Special Assistant to General Manager Craig Conroy described Wotherspoon as a player whose qualities often go unnoticed: "If you're a stay-at-home defenceman that can join the rush, make the good first pass, doesn't get beat one-on-one, very sound, it doesn’t stand out."
 Upon turning professional, Wotherspoon was assigned to Calgary's American Hockey League (AHL) affiliate, the Abbotsford Heat, for the 2013–14 season.
-He had nine points in his first 48 games and a plus-minus of +13 when an injury to Dennis Wideman late in the season caused the Flames to recall Wotherspoon on an emergency basis.
+He had nine points in his first 48 games and a plus-minus of +13 when an injury to defenceman Dennis Wideman late in the season caused the Flames to recall Wotherspoon on an emergency basis.
 He made his NHL debut on March 7, 2014, a 4–3 victory over the New York Islanders.
 He recorded his first point the following night with an assist on a Brian McGrattan goal in a contest against the Vancouver Canucks.
 Wotherspoon appeared in 14 games with the Flames, recording four assists, before suffering a shoulder injury that required surgery and ended his season.
-Wotherspoon has been recalled and sent down by the Flames multiple times during the 2015-16 season.
+In the 2014–15 season, Wotherspoon was assigned to the Flames new AHL affiliate, the Adirondack Flames.
+Having played 61 games with Adirondack, scoring 2 goals and 24 points, he was recalled by Calgary on April 3, 2015.
+He made his NHL season debut in the season finale, a 5–1 loss to the Winnipeg Jets.
+He made his playoff debut in the 2015 Stanley Cup playoffs, making four appearances in the first round win over the Vancouver Canucks, paired with David Schlemko.
+He made two more appearances in the second round where the Flames were defeated by the Anaheim Ducks.

+Wotherspoon was assigned to the Flames' new AHL affiliate, the Stockton Heat, to start the 2015–16 season.
+He was recalled by Calgary in February 2016 and made his NHL season debut against the Vancouver Canucks.
+He appeared in 53 games with Stockton, scoring 2 goals and 10 points.
+In 11 games with Calgary, he registered just one assist.
+In the 2016–17 season, Wotherspoon spent the majority of the season with Stockton, playing in 56 games, netting six goals and 18 points.
+In the 2017 Calder Cup playoffs, Wotherspoon appeared in five games for Stockon, going scoreless.
+He also played in four games with Calgary going scoreless.
 On September 5, 2017, the Flames re-signed Wotherspoon to a one-year, two-way contract worth $650,000.
+He was assigned to Stockton for the 2017–18 season after going unclaimed on waivers where he put up career highs in goals (7), assists (30) and points (37) in 67 games.
+He was named one of Stockton's associate captains for the season.